4CRM CUSTOMER AGREEMENT

 4CRM is simple to use, is secure and is available online giving your authorised users access from any Internet enabled PC, MAC, Tablet or Smart Phone from anywhere in the world at any time.
 Users can add, edit and update; Customer information, clients notes, view shared calendars, manage events and send fully branded e-mail updates (to clients and other users) via the messaging centre.
 Users can also create bespoke forms, which can be allocated to individual clients accounts making sure all the correct information is available instantly for each client.
 4CRM also includes a Client Document Drive where users can view, download, edit and store documents within each Clients account.

-The Trader Register is a secure SaaS Application which is integrated within 4CRM where Consumers can search for Local Traders that have been vetted by their Local Trading Standards department.
+The Trader Register is a secure SaaS Application which is fully integrated within 4CRM where Consumers can search for Local Traders that have been vetted by their Local Trading Standards department.
 Businesses registered meet each areas minimum standards and have all demonstrated their commitment to fair and honest trading practices and delivering good customer service.

 The Trader Register is secure, easy to use and is built and managed by Siteon on behalf of each Local Council Trading Standards Department.
 The system is continually being up dated, modified and developed and requires no expensive equipment.